 The special conditions are Asleep, Burned, Confused, Paralyzed and Poisoned, and are indicated by turning the Pokémon card counterclockwise (Asleep), upside-down (Confused) or clockwise (Paralyzed), or putting a special token on it (Burned or Poisoned).
 Multiple special conditions can affect the same Pokémon - in the case of effects indicated by turning the card, the most recent condition is the only one applied.

-- Confused: Pokémon video game players will be oh-so-familiar with the words “It hurt itself in its confusion!”
+Pokémon video game players will be oh-so-familiar with the words “It hurt itself in its confusion!”
 Confusion in the Pokémon TCG works the same - when you attack with a confused Pokémon, flip a coin.
 On heads, the attack happens as normal.
 On tails, the attack fails and the Pokémon suffers three damage counters (30 HP).
+The Pokémon card is rotated 180 degrees (making it upside-down) to show its status condition.

 Special conditions can also be cured by evolving a Pokémon or retreating it to the bench, which cures all special conditions.
 (Remember that asleep and paralyzed Pokémon can’t retreat!)